caish-cloud/react-cookies-consent/README.md

 - The use of local storage
 - Responsiveness for desktop and mobile
 - The libraries we use, such as Chakra UI, Zustand, and Framer Motion
+- Alert button click animation is disabled on text variant

 ### Requirements